Compare Top Financial Spread Betting Brokers

 Created with Compare Ninja

 ETX Capital are one of the oldest spread betting brokers in the UK.
 ETX was founded in 1965 as Monecor and remains a member of the London Stock exchange.
 They offer tight spreads as low as 0.7 on EuroDollar and 0.9 on other FX pairs.
 ETX has won some pretty decent awards including: Money AM Awards 2012 Best Online Charts.
-Investment Trends Award 2013 Best Value for Money and UK Forex Award 2013 Best Forex Trading Tool & Software.For new clients they offer a no deposit £20 to test their Pro, MT4 and Binary trading platforms.
-For depositing clients it is possible to claim up to £3,750 as a welcome bonus (more info).
+Investment Trends Award 2013 Best Value for Money and UK Forex Award 2013 Best Forex Trading Tool & Software.For new clients they offer a no deposit £20 to test their Pro, MT4 and Binary trading platforms (more info).

 Spreadex are a nice old school spread betting broker located just outside London.
 They tend to cater for more professional traders who value customer service above pricing.
 As well as financial spread betting Spreadex also offer sport spread betting, fixed odds betting and binary betting.
 So if you’re looking for a one stop shop to take care of your trading and gambling needs Spreadex may fit the bill.
 They’ve been around since the 1990’s and have won a plethora of awards, most recently the Wealth and Financial International, Alternative Investment Awards 2016 (Best Spread Betting Provider – winner) and City of London Wealth Management Awards 2016 (Best Spread Betting Provider – winner).
-Which is nice.
-You’ll also find some excellent spread betting welcome offers for new clients, like iPads, Sonos, 5% profit top ups and so on.
 Check out their promotions on their website for more info.

 ayondo are one of the more innovative spread betting brokers as they focus on offering social trading.
 So you can basically copy other spread betting traders and make money when they make money.
-They offer new clients £500 to switch accounts to drum up new business and offer traditional spread betting as well.
 You can even set your margin limits to 100% if you want to trade on a non-leveraged basis and just take advantage of the tax breaks.
 If you go to ayondo because of the social trading feature you can earn money by getting other traders to follow you or by choosing a winning trader to follow.
 Obviously picking a winning trader to follow is just as hard as picking a winning stock!
 Sign up with ayondo here.

 Key features of spread betting